Electracy: Concept

-What literacy is to the analytical mind, electracy is to the affective body:

-A prosthesis that enhances and augments a natural or organic human potential.

-Alphabetic writing is an artificial memory that supports long complex chains of reasoning impossible to sustain within the organic mind.

-Digital imaging similarly supports extensive complexes of mood atmospheres beyond organic capacity.

-Electrate logic proposes to design these atmospheres into affective group intelligence.

-Literacy and electracy in collaboration produce a civilizational left-brain right-brain integration.

-If literacy focused on universally valid methodologies of knowledge (sciences), electracy focuses on the individual state of mind within which knowing takes place (arts).

-Ulmer's work considers other historical moments of radical technological change such as the inventions of the alphabet, writing, and the printing press.
-Also, electracy is grammatological in deriving a methodology from the history of writing and mnemonic practices.
+Ulmer's work considers other historical moments of radical technological change, such as the inventions of the alphabet, writing, and the printing press.
+Electracy is also grammatological in deriving a methodology from the history of writing and mnemonic practices.

-Ulmer introduced electracy in Teletheory (1989), and it began to be noted in scholarship in 1997.
-James Inman regarded electracy as one of the "most prominent" contemporary designations for what Walter J. Ong once described as a "secondary orality" that will eventually supplant print literacy.
+Ulmer introduced electracy in Teletheory (1989).
+First citations of the work appear in 1997.
+James Inman described electracy as a contemporary term for what Walter J. Ong called 'secondary orality,' suggesting it may supplant print literacy.
 Inman distinguishes electracy from other literacies (such as metamedia), stating that it is a broader concept unique for being ontologically dependent exclusively on electronic media.
 Some scholars have viewed the electracy paradigm, along with other "apparatus theories" such as Ong's, with skepticism, arguing that they are "essentialist" or "determinist".

 Pedagogy

-Lisa Gye states that the transition from literacy to electracy has changed "the ways in which we think, write and exchange ideas," and that Ulmer's primary concern is to understand how that has transformed learning.
+Lisa Gye states that the transition from literacy to electracy has changed "how we think, write, and exchange ideas," and that Ulmer's primary concern is to understand how that has transformed learning.

 Electracy as an educational aim has been recognized by scholars in several fields including English composition and rhetoric, literary and media criticism, digital media and art, and architecture.
 Mikesch Muecke explains that "Gregory Ulmer's ideas on electracy provide ... a model for a new pedagogy where learning is closer to invention than verification."
 Alan Clinton, in a review of Internet Invention, writes that "Ulmer's pedagogy ultimately levels the playing field between student and teacher."